 ABOUT THE TEAM

-PROJECT CURATOR
+PROJECT EDITOR

-Sushma Griffin is the lead editor and curator of the Emotional Lives of Cities pedagogical resource and public-facing website.
-Her research examines the cross-cultural reception of nineteenth-century British colonial photography in India with a broader focus on modernism and its contemporary heirs in the visual culture and architecture of South and Southeast Asia.
-Her work has been supported by grants from the Getty Research Institute (2021-22) and the Paul Mellon Centre for Studies in British Art (2023-24).
-She was the Public Outreach Officer for the University of Queensland Node of the Australian Research Council Centre of Excellence and a Projects Curator for academic and public events including Continuing Professional Development Seminars for schoolteachers between 2016 and 2021.
+Sushma Griffin iSushma is the lead editor and curator of the Emotional Lives of Cities pedagogical resource and public-facing website.
+She is a Lecturer in art history in the School of Humanities at Nanyang Technological University.
+Her research examines photography and film in South Asia with a focus on their contribution to modernism, tracing photography’s role in the development of contemporary art and visual culture in South Asia.
+Her work has been supported by grants from the Getty Research Institute and the Paul Mellon Centre for Studies in British Art.

 TEAM